Al-Hakim bi-Amr Allah: Consort and issue

-Caliphate
+Reign

 In 996, al-Ḥākim's father Caliph al-'Azīz began a trip to visit Syria (which was held by the Fatimids only by force of arms and was under pressure from the Byzantines).
 The Caliph fell ill at the beginning of the trip at Bilbeis and lay in sickbed for several days.
 He suffered from "stone with pains in the bowels."
 When he felt that his end was nearing he charged Qadi Muhammad ibn an-Nu'man and General Abū Muhammad al-Hasan ibn 'Ammar to take care of al-Ḥākim, who was then only eleven.
 He then spoke to his son.
 Al-Ḥākim later recalled the event:

 "I found him with nothing on his body but rags and bandages.
 I kissed him, and he pressed me to his bosom, exclaiming: "How I grieve for thee, beloved of my heart," and tears flowed from his eyes.
 He then said: "Go, my master, and play, for I am well."
 I obeyed and began to amuse myself with sports such as are usual with boys, and soon after God took him to himself.
 Barjawan [the treasurer] then hastened to me, and seeing me on the top of a sycamore tree, exclaimed: "Come down, my boy; may God protect you and us all."
 When I descended he placed on my head the turban adorned with jewels, kissed the ground before me, and said: "Hail to the Commander of the faithful, with the mercy of God and his blessing."
 He then led me out in that attire and showed me to all the people, who kissed the ground before me and saluted me with the title of Khalif."

 On the following day, he and his new court proceeded from Bilbays to Cairo, behind the camel bearing his father's body, and with the dead Caliph's feet protruding from the litter.
 They arrived shortly before evening prayer and his father was buried the next evening next to the tomb of his predecessor al-Mu'īzz.
 Al-Ḥākim was sworn in by Barjawan, a "white eunuch whom al-'Azīz had appointed as Ustad 'tutor'."

 Because it had been unclear whether he would inherit his father's position, this successful transfer of power was a demonstration of the stability of the Fatimid dynasty.
 Al-Hakim's father had intended the eunuch Barjawan to act as regent until al-Hakim was old enough to rule by himself.
 Ibn 'Ammar and Qadi Muhammad ibn Nu'man were to assist in the guardianship of the new caliph.